Browser does not support script.

 Currently, students study a choice of optional modules.
 King's reviews its options on a regular basis, in order to continue to offer innovative and exciting programmes and this list is therefore subject to change.
 Please check here for updates, or contact the Department website for further advice.
 Throughout the three years of the programme, there is also the opportunity for students to take modules at the Royal Academy of Music as well as a certain number of modules in other Departments and thus profit from the excellent academic resources offered at King's.

 You have the opportunity to spend the second semester of your second year year studying abroad at one of our partner universities.
 Our current partner institutions include:

 You take 60 credits of compulsory modules and 60 credits of optional modules.

-Here is the list of optional modules that will be on offer for 2016 entry.
 Please note that if you look to take all modules from within Music you will need to study all the optional modules available in Year 1.
-Alternatively, you can take modules from other Arts & Humanities departments (subject to availability).
+Alternatively, you can take up to 30 credits of modules from other Arts & Humanities departments (subject to availability).

 You take 120 credits of optional modules from the list.

 You are also free to choose up to 30 of your 120 credits in modules offered by other departments.